 Even 15 years into the practice of law, John is still one of the youngest Board Certified Civil Trial lawyers in the State of Florida.
 This allows him to be called an expert in civil trial law, after peer review, substantial trial experience, hours of advanced seminars and a full day exam.
-He is also AV-Preeminent rated and has won many awards for his role in the courtroom and in the community, including being named one of the 29 most influential people in northeast Florida and the Face of Justice on the First Coast.
-He is licensed to practice law in Florida, Georgia and Alabama and before the U.S. Supreme Court, and does so, with passion and compassion.
+He is also AV-Preeminent rated and has won many awards for both his actions in the courtroom and in the community, including being named one of the 29 most influential people in northeast Florida and the Face of Justice on the First Coast.
+He is licensed to practice law in Florida, Georgia and Alabama (and before the United States Supreme Court) with passion and compassion.

 John is originally from Mobile, Alabama, but made Florida his home in 2001.
 He graduated from the University of Alabama, which is the highest ranked public law school in the southeast and was ranked 28th in the nation in a recent U.S. News Survey.
 He has obtained many million-dollar and multi-million-dollar verdicts and settlements on behalf of his clients, as well as changed the way that companies and governments operate.

 In 2015, John was selected to give a TEDx talk on race and equality.
 It was one of the first speeches that TEDx broadcast live on its YouTube channel and it stands as one of the most watched talks in the State of Florida.
 He has also spoken at Howard University, at the NAACP Annual Meeting, at PeaceJam in Ghana, at many high schools and colleges and regularly gives seminars to other lawyers.
 He regularly seeks out experts to learn how to be a better lawyer, leader and father.